invoke-ai/InvokeAI/invokeai/frontend/web/docs/WORKFLOWS_DESIGN_IMPLEMENTATION.md

 - Resilient: you should be able to "upgrade" a workflow as the application changes.
 - Abstract: as much as is possible, workflows should not be married to the specific implementation details of the application.

 To support these qualities, workflows are serializable, have a versioned schemas, and represent graphs as minimally as possible.
-Fortunately, the reactflow state for nodes and edges works perfectly for this..
+Fortunately, the reactflow state for nodes and edges works perfectly for this.

 ##### Workflow -> reactflow state -> InvokeAI graph